cmayen/cmayen/README.md

 ---

 Technologist bridging software and hardware through automation, robotics, and Linux infrastructure.
 Over 10 years of experience across system administration, solar, and embedded systems.
-Known for solving real-world problems with modern DevOps tools like Kubernetes, GitOps, and Linux scripting.
 Always learning, always building.
 If it runs on code, circuits, or caffeine.....
 I’ve probably worked on it.